goonerify/The-Python-Mega-Course-Build-10-Real-World-Applications/README.md

 2. Activate virtual environment
    a. `<path to activate.bat>` i.e `venv.test-numpy\Scripts\activate` OR
    b. `conda activate <venv name>`
+   Note that if you don't activate the virtual environment, then you need to run all subsequent commands with the versions of pip and python in the virtual environment i.e
+   `venv.test-numpy\Scripts\python -m ipykernel install ...` and `venv.test-numpy\Scripts\pip install ...`
 3. install ipykernel which provides the IPython kernel for Jupyter `pip install ipykernel`
 4. Add your virtual environment to Jupyter from your project directory